 Is AI accurate?
 Is it like a search engine?

-We're all accustomed to using Google and other search engines, and to vetting the links and information they return.
-AIs, however, are a new technology which need to be understood, used, and vetted in a different way.
+We're all used to using Google and other search engines and to vetting the links and information they return.
+AIs, however, are a new technology which need to be understood and used in a different way.

 Is AI accurate?